Below you will find a copy of our Studio Policy and Procedures and a list of our teachers.

 Most private lessons are 30 minutes once per week.
 Longer lessons, group lessons, ensemble lessons, or a less regular schedule are available by arrangement.

-The usual fee for a 30-minute lesson is $25.
+Lesson fees: The usual fee for a 30-minute lesson is $30.
 Fees for longer lessons are prorated.
+Please check with teachers when scheduling lessons as they may choose to price their 30-minute lessons at a different rate.

 Ensemble and group lesson fees are set by the teacher in consultation with K.C.
 Strings.

-Lesson fees are paid by credit card.
+Lesson fees are paid by credit card or bank draft.
 K.C.
-Strings charges for the full month's lessons at the beginning of each month.
+Strings charges for the full month’s lessons at the beginning of each month.
 K.C.
 Strings then pays the teachers.

-Lesson fees are calculated by counting the number of lessons the student is scheduled to have within the upcoming month and multiplying that by the lesson fee.
-Example: If a Monday student will have five lessons in a certain month and pays $25 per lesson, the charge would be $125.
+Lesson fees are calculated by counting the number of lessons the student is scheduled to have within the upcoming month and multiplying by the lesson fee.
+Example: If a Monday student will have five lessons in a certain month and pays $30 per lesson, the charge would be $150.

 Each teacher helps K.C.
-Strings to insure accuracy of fees charged by communicating 'days off', 'make up' or 'extra' lessons, or planned breaks from lessons.
-Example: If the teacher takes vacation or holidays, the student will not be charged.
+Strings to insure accuracy of fees charged by communicating ‘days off’, ‘make up’ or extra lessons, or planned breaks for lessons.
+Example: If the teacher is takes vacation or holidays, the student will not be charged.

-K.C.
-Strings will have your credit card number on file for all automated payments.
-K.C.
-Strings will automatically charge the fees for the upcoming month's lessons within the first five days of the month.
+Fee payment: K.C.
+Strings will automatically charge the fees for the upcoming month’s lessons within the first five days of the month using the credit card, debit card, or checking account information that you provide to K.C.
+Strings.

-If a student's family prefers to pay by check, cash, or non-automated charge, there will be a $5 bookkeeping charge added to the base cost of each month's lessons.
+If a student’s family prefers to pay by cash, check, or non-automated charge, there will be a $5 bookkeeping fee added to the base cost of each month’s lessons.
 Non-automated fees are due first lesson of the month.

-K.C.
-Strings policy is that each student is entitled to one makeup lesson per school semester (fall and spring) and one in the summer.
-However, some teachers are able to make up lessons when rescheduling is done in advance.
-Twenty-four hours notice is minimum for the lesson to be rescheduled.
+Lesson cancellation and rescheduling: K.C.
+Strings policy is that each student is entitled to one make-up lesson per school semester (fall and spring) and one in the summer.
+Make-ups may be in-person or online at the teacher’s discretion.
+Please discuss any cancellation/rescheduling needs as early as possible, so that the teacher has ample opportunity to adjust their schedule toward meeting your and other students’ needs.
+Twenty-four hours notices is minimum for the lesson to be rescheduled.

-Any lesson that is a "no-show" by the student or cancelled on the day of the lesson will not be rescheduled and the fee will not be credited.
-This is because your lesson time is reserved for you, and last minute cancellation does not allow that time slot to be used by any other student.
+Any lesson that is a “no-show” or cancelled on the day of the lesson by the student will not be rescheduled and the fee will not be credited.
+This is because your lesson time is reserved for you, and last minutes cancellation does not allow that time slot to be used by another student.

 Lessons cancelled by the studio or individual teachers (and not rescheduled) will be credited to you on next month’s charges.